DHIWAHAR-K/GRIP-SOCIAL-MEDIA-INTEGRATION/README.md

-This project is done by java and kotlin
+This project is done using java and kotlin